5 Best Camping Spots in Rhode Island

 Pitch a tent (or feel the comforts of a camper), kick back and enjoy the serenity of the great outdoors.

 Editor’s note: Call or check the website for pandemic precautions at each of the campgrounds.

 Burlingame State Park and Campground

 Burlingame is one of Rhode Island’s most popular campgrounds.
 With more than 3,000 acres of woodlands and access to Watchaug Pond, it features 700 campsites and a total of twenty cabins.
 It offers plenty of activities to campers and visitors alike.
 The pond has a number of boat launches for canoes and kayaks, as well as a swimming area and plenty of fishing spots.
-There is an arcade, conveniently located restrooms, showers and a playground for the kiddos too.
 The Kimball Wildlife Sanctuary and Ninigret National Wildlife Refuge are both a short trip away.
 Route 1, Charlestown, 401-322-8910, riparks.com.

 Whispering Pines Campground

 With a mini golf course, basketball courts, a playground, space for swimming and a whole lot more, you can’t say there is nothing to do at Whispering Pines Campground.
 If fishing is your favorite pastime, throw a line from your kayak as you row over the glassy surface of the pond.
-With ample bathrooms and a robust snack bar, you’ll have all the comforts of home while still enjoying the wild beauty of the great outdoors.
+You’ll have all the comforts of home while still enjoying the wild beauty of the great outdoors.
 41 Saw Mill Rd., Hope Valley, 401-539-7011, whisperingpinescamping.com.

 Melville Ponds Campground